i-ribeiro/life/README.md

 ## COMPATIBILITY
 Life is compatible with Linux.

+## INSTALL
+Simply download the latest release.
+No further setup required.

-## BUILDING
+## BUILD
-To build, clone this repository and type:
+To build from source, clone this repository and type:
 ```make life```

 Or if you don't have Make installed: